Chapter 1 | Let's Make a Deal

-James and I got out at the same time, but somehow managed to flip the raft over on top of us as we were both pushed under the water.
+James and I got out at the same time, but somehow we manage to flip the raft over on top of ourselves as we’re both pushed under the water.

-I opened my eyes under water and noticed James staring back at me with a genuine smile on his face.
-I pushed myself up to emerge from the water and sighed while walking over towards the steps.
+I open my eyes under water and notice James staring back at me with a genuine smile on his face.
+I push myself up to emerge from the water, and sigh while walking over towards the steps.

 “Thanks for that.”
 I glare as James laughs while joining us outside of the water.

-“That was really graceful J.” Ian laughs, causing James to nudge him with his shoulder.
+“That was really graceful J.” Ian laughs, causing James to roughly nudge him with his shoulder.